 Church Third Party Uses: What You Don’t Know Can Hurt You!

-Renting or allowing the use of church and ministry facilities by third parties opens your ministry up to many new risks: child abuse liability, unwanted use purposes (same-sex marriages) or activities on-premises (illegal or risky); it also increases liability that is not covered by insurance or renters’ indemnity; it may jeopardize the tax-exempt status of property, entity or UBIT and get dragged into court by renter/user for some unforeseen offense.
+Renting or allowing use of church and ministry facilities has many new added risks: child abuse liability, unwanted use purposes (same sex marriages) or activities on premises (illegal or risky), liability that is not covered by insurance or renters’ indemnity, jeopardizing tax exempt status of property, entity or UBIT and getting dragged into court by renter/user for some unforeseen offense.
 The optimum “Church Facilities Use Policy” and “Rental or Use Agreement” should contain many key components.
 First, the policy and any subsequent agreement are designed to make the church less conducive to being perceived as a public accommodation.
 Second, the policy protects against general liabilities that could occur through public use of its facilities and grounds.
 Third, it protects against other specific liabilities like child abuse or unwanted activities.
-Fourth, it defines the Christian way of resolving disputes out of court and keep the process confidential and out of the media.
+Fourth, it defines the Christian way to resolve disputes out of court and keep the process confidential and out of the media.
 Finally, it handles key nuts and bolts such as permitted uses, times and place of use, costs, indemnification, additional insurance, child care and safety policies, and other use safety measures.

-Through a third-party Facilities Use Policy and Agreement with well-drafted clauses, a potential lawsuit will be framed as a church abiding by its own religious belief, consistent with Biblical principles, rather than an act of discrimination against homosexuals or same-sex marriages.
-Before focusing upon the Facilities Use Policy and Agreement, it is necessary to establish a statement within church bylaws regarding a church’s sincerely held doctrinal beliefs on marriage and sexuality.
-Presently, some churches and pastors are straying further from Biblical principles in support of the legalization of same-sex marriages.
-Therefore, churches who adhere to strict Biblical marriage and conservative views on sexuality and sexual activity must clearly demonstrate in their church bylaws their sincerely held beliefs regarding marriage.
+Through a third party Facilities Use Policy and Agreement with well-drafted clauses, a potential lawsuit will be framed as a church abiding by its own religious belief, consistent with Biblical principles, rather than an act of discrimination against homosexuals or same sex marriages.
+Before focusing upon the Facilities Use Policy and Agreement, however, it is necessary to establish a statement within church bylaws regarding a church’s doctrinal beliefs on marriage and sexuality.
+Presently, some churches and pastors are straying further from Biblical principles in support of legalization of same-sex marriages.
+Therefore, churches who adhere to strict Biblical marriage and sexuality must clearly demonstrate in their church bylaws their sincerely held beliefs regarding marriage.

 While we can propose many different doctrinal statements to be tailored to the church and religious nonprofit’s beliefs and culture, any statement should contain key Biblical provisions that define marriage and sexual behavior outside of marriage that is sinful, such as the following: